Stream-DiffVSR: Low-Latency Streamable Video Super-Resolution via Auto-Regressive Diffusion: Additional Visual Result

 \section{Additional Visual Result}

-~\cref{fig:suppl_v1,fig:suppl_v2,fig:suppl_v3} presents qualitative results on challenging real-world sequences.
-Compared with CNN-based (TMP, BasicVSR++) and Transformer-based (RealViFormer) approaches, as well as the diffusion-based MGLD-VSR, our method produces sharper structures and more faithful textures while effectively reducing temporal flickering.
+~\cref{fig:suppl_v1,fig:suppl_v2,fig:suppl_v3,fig:suppl_v4} presents qualitative results on challenging sequences with diverse content and motion.
+We also provide qualitative comparisons with Upscale-A-Video~\cite{zhou2024upscale} on AIGC video frame in~\cref{fig:uav_comparison}.
+Compared with CNN-based (TMP~\cite{zhang2024tmp}, BasicVSR++~\cite{chan2022basicvsr++}) and Transformer-based (RealViformer~\cite{zhang2024realviformer}) approaches, as well as diffusion-based methods (e.g., MGLD-VSR) and several memory-intensive baselines (e.g., VEnhancer~\cite{he2024venhancer}, SeedVR2~\cite{wang2025seedvr2}, DOVE~\cite{zhang2025dove}, Upscale-A-Video and FlashVSR~\cite{zhuang2025flashvsr} where available), our method produces sharper structures and more faithful textures.
 These visual comparisons further demonstrate the effectiveness of our design in maintaining perceptual quality and temporal consistency across diverse scenes.

 \textbf{Temporal consistency comparison.} As shown in the consecutive-frame comparisons~\cref{fig:temporal_vis}, Stream-DiffVSR alleviates flickering artifacts and preserves stable textures over time, yielding noticeably stronger temporal coherence than prior VSR methods.